 Best Industrial Wet and Dry Vacuum Cleaner

-The Aero range is built to provide all-purpose wet and dry vacuuming for commercial and industrial purposes.
-The Nilfisk Aero 26-21, in particular, is an excellent compact model that's also relatively quiet (if you're looking for an an even more compact model for quick cleanups, the Dewalt DCV582 is a good option).
+The Vacmaster WD range is built to provide all-purpose wet and dry vacuuming for commercial use and some industrial purposes.
+The Vacmaster WD L30, in particular, is an excellent model that’s powerful, durable, and has a huge capacity (if you’re looking for a compact model for quick cleanups, the Dewalt DCV582 is a good option).

-As you would expect from a commercial wet and dry vacuum, the 26-21 has a large 14.5 litre capacity for fluids and 15 litre capacity for dry debris.
-It's also built with a powerful motor, which allows for an air flow of up to 3600 litres per minute.
-If you need a model that makes quick work of most jobs, the Aero is likely to be a good choice.
+As you would expect from a commercial wet and dry vacuum, the WD L30 has a large 30 litre capacity.
+The true capacity varies depending on whether you’re vacuuming fluids or dry debris, but the vac always provides plenty of space.
+It’s also built with a powerful 1000W motor, which allows for an air flow of up to 48.5 litres per second.
+If you need a model that makes quick work of most jobs, the WD L30 is likely to be a good choice.

-It's also a versatile vac that can handle tough cleaning jobs.
-Whether you need to vacuum wood dust, construction site debris or dirty water, the Aero is up to the job.
-It's worth noting this is not a carpet cleaner though - there is no detergent dispenser - so it's only designed for removing liquid and dry debris.
+It’s also a versatile vac that can handle tough cleaning jobs.
+Whether you need to vacuum soft wood dust, dry debris, or dirty water, the WD L30 is up to the job.
+It’s worth noting this is not a carpet cleaner though – there is no detergent dispenser – so it’s only designed for removing liquid and dry debris.

 - Powerful motor and suction